CO CPA CPE Requirements

 Many business pros are members of organizations that certify them for certain skills or positions.
 Because sometimes, specific jobs require these specialized abilities.
 But more so, membership demonstrates hard work and prestige.
 Generally, individuals must show their willingness to keep up with industry topics and advancements.
 And the main way of doing this is through CPE courses or learning activities.
 However, the stipulations vary from one location to another.
 For example, the Colorado CPA CPE requirements include renewing a license every two years.
 More specifically, within that time, individuals must complete 80 hours of CPE.

 Ultimately, the state Board of Accountancy is responsible for setting the Colorado CPA CPE requirements.
 However, it also decides the forms of CPE which are acceptable for maintaining a designation.
-And since Colorado’s requirements differ from other states and locations, CPAs must know the rules and limitations for recertification.
+And because Colorado’s requirements differ from other states and locations, CPAs must know the rules and limitations for recertification.
 So, the table below highlights the primary recertification limitations and deadlines for Colorado.

 Colorado CPA CE Requirements and Recertification Deadlines